 Repeat the above step till you reach the last node

-Once the forward pass is complete the network diagram will look as indicated in the figure below.
-The network diagram may look different as the calculations have been performed on a spreadsheet however, the schedule network logic has not changed.
+Once the forward pass is complete the network diagram will look as follows.
+The following diagram looks different because of spreadsheet calculations.
+However, the schedule network logic has not changed.

 Step – 4 : Perform Backward Pass on Critical Path